-Miele vacuum cleaner next to a dog
+Miele canister vacuum cleaner

 How to Choose a Miele Vacuum Cleaner with Outstanding Suction Power